tldr-pages/tldr/pages/linux/upower.md

 # upower

-> System utility to provide battery information and statistics.
+> System utility to provide power and battery information and statistics.
 > More information: <https://upower.freedesktop.org/>.

 - Dump power and battery information: